csheung/Practicum_File_Storage_System/readme.md

 Find the entry for the USB device you are interested in.
 The entry will look something like this: Bus 002 Device 008: ID 0781:5567 SanDisk Corp.
 Cruzer Blade<br>
 Take note of the numbers after "ID".
 The first number is the vendor ID, and the second number is the product ID.
 In this example, the vendor ID is 0781 and the product ID is 5567.<br>

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.